mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

   cause verification to fall substantially behind the migration.

 - The verifier isn't compatible with :ref:`reverse sync
   <c2c-api-reverse>`.
-The :ref:`/start <c2c-api-start>` endpoint
+If you call the :ref:`/start <c2c-api-start>` endp;oint
-  returns an error if you enable this feature and the verifier.
+  with reverse enabled, the verifier runs its checks on the destination cluster.
+If you then call :ref:`/reverse
+  <c2c-api-reverse>`, it disables the verifier.

 - .. include:: /includes/fact-verifier-buildIndexes